What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • seafood.

-• Liquid Stevia Concentrate is ideal for liquid dishes such as soups, stews and sauces.
+• Liquid stevia concentrate is ideal for liquid dishes such as soups, stews and sauces.

-How to Use Stevia as a Sugar Substitute
+How to use stevia as a sugar substitute

-• 1 teaspoon sugar = 1/8 teaspoon powdered stevia = 5 drops liquid
+• 1 teaspoon sugar = 1/8 teaspoon powdered stevia = 5 drops liquid;

-• 1 tablespoon sugar = 1/3 teaspoon powdered stevia = 15 drops liquid stevia
+• 1 tablespoon sugar = 1/3 teaspoon powdered stevia = 15 drops liquid stevia;

 • 1 cup sugar = 2 tablespoons stevia powder = 2 teaspoons liquid stevia.

-General instructions for the use of stevia
+General instructions for using stevia

-• Step 3 Mix all other ingredients and follow the rest of the recipe.
+• Step 3.
+Mix all other ingredients and follow the rest of the recipe.

-To get a thick consistency of the product, you will also need a gelling agent - pectin.
+To get a thick consistency of the product you will also need a gelling agent - pectin.

-The benefits of stevia
+Benefits of stevia

-It is 30 times sweeter than sugar, and the glycosides included in the composition exceed the sweetness by 300 times.
-And the peculiarity of all this is the absence of calories.
-It is because of this that the grass is a unique natural calorie-free sweetener.
-That's all for this large quantity people use stevia as a sweetener.
-After all, most women and men monitor their health.
+It is 30 times sweeter than sugar, and the glycosides it contains are 300 times sweeter.
+And the peculiarity of all this is the lack of calories.
+It is thanks to this that the grass is a unique natural, calorie-free sweetener.
+That's why it's all large quantity People use stevia as a sweetener.
+After all, most women and men take care of their health.

 • Strengthening blood vessels